top of page

 Person doing a warrior yoga pose

 -An autistic 10-year-old who developed balance and focus by practicing warrior yoga poses.
-After six weeks of practice, that began his mother and me holding up his arms and, supporting his legs, he was able to support himself.
+After six weeks of practice, that began with his mother and me holding up his arms and, supporting his legs, he was able to support himself.
 The change was amazing but, yes it took time, it was definitely sticking to a plan, to practice and that's exactly what this mother did.

 Practitioners Encourage Patients to Follow Self Help Plans

 Practitioners both medical and naturopathic have these stories.
 If patients follow their health plan amazing and I must add, rewarding changes can happen.
-Patients feel good and so do we, as we'd help them get to a better place by making changes.
+Patients feel good and so do we, as we'd helped them get to a better place by making changes.

 At the same time we have clients and patients who walk out of our door and do nothing for themselves.
 Not taking their medication or supplements, unable to change anything they eat or to move more.
 I used to find this frustrating, now it just makes me sad.